The Corporate Governance Review: Portugal

 The PCC provides that the corporate body responsible for determining the remuneration of directors varies depending on the corporate governance model of the company, as follows:

 In all three governance models, the remuneration of the members of the management body may comprise a fixed and a variable component, the latter including profit-sharing, being the maximum percentage of profits to be attributed to directors, which shall be specifically authorised in the by-laws.
-However, audit committee members are only entitled to a fixed remuneration (such rule being recommended under the CGC to apply to all non-executive directors).
+However, audit committee members are entitled only to a fixed remuneration (this rule being recommended under the CGC to apply to all non-executive directors).

-- adequately remunerates directors for the responsibilities that they undertake and the competencies they use for the company's benefit; is aligned with the company's long-term interests; and rewards performance;
+- adequately remunerates directors for the responsibilities that they undertake and the competencies they use for the company's benefit;

 - is aligned with the company's long-term interests; and